NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Lighting
 **************

-If the building has lighting, nine ``/HPXML/Building/BuildingDetails/Lighting/LightingGroup`` elements must be provided, each of which is the combination of:
+Nine ``/HPXML/Building/BuildingDetails/Lighting/LightingGroup`` elements must be provided, each of which is the combination of:

 - ``LightingType``: 'LightEmittingDiode', 'CompactFluorescent', and 'FluorescentTube'
 - ``Location``: 'interior', 'garage', and 'exterior'